FrozenIce0617/netflix-clone-test/README.md

 - Responsive for mobile, destkop

 ## Topic
-- My own context for managing global state without redux
+- My own light version of redux for managing global state without redux
 - TMDB API.
 (OMDB API has more information, but TMDB API generally better to work with)
 - Styled components without any CSS framework
+- Unit test for context hooks

 ## Dependencies
 - react 17.0.2
 - react-router 5.2.0
 - styled-components 5.3.0
+- @testing-library/react 11.1.0

 ## How to use
 1. Clone the repo in your local